nthomasCUBE/KEGGexpressionmapper/README.md

 ### Requirements
 KEGGexpressionMapper was run and tested under Linux distribution and requires the tool 'wget' to be installed.
-For Windows it is necessary to install wget and set the system path.
+For Windows it is necessary to install wget and set the system path, so we so far recommend the tool to be used in Linux only.

 ### Step-1: Get release from Github
 wget https://github.com/nthomasCUBE/KEGGexpressionmapper/archive/v0.1.tar.gz